 It is visible that related to modal split not only models with aggregated data exits but also models with disaggregated actors, such as neoclassical economic model, disaggregated modal split models or micro-simulation models.
 The neoclassical models use the theory of the firm as a starting point and derive individual demands based on pure microeconomic theory.
-Disaggregated modal split frameworks operating similarly to the aggregated models the estimation is conducted on firm level, based on mostly survey data.
+Disaggregated modal split frameworks operating similarly to the aggregated ones by estimating modal choice based on regression analysis.
+However, in disaggregated models the estimation is conducted on firm level, based on mostly survey data.
 Finally, micro-simulation models operating with quite different methodology as they are agent-based models, where the actors are assigned with different parameters and mode selection is determined through simulation.
 In their updated evaluation, de Jong et al. (2013) stated that between 2000s and 2010s the number of those models increased which operates with disaggregated data, as modelling of the modal choice gained a huge attention, and estimation methods become more complex in the field.